PaddlePaddle/PLSC/task/ssl/cae/README.md

 ### Fine-tuning

-A typical command to run finetune of Vit-Base (recommended default) with multi-nodes distributed training, run the following on **4 nodes** with 8 GPUs each:
+A typical command to finetune of Vit-Base (recommended by default) with multi-nodes distributed training, run the following on **4 nodes** with 8 GPUs each:

 ```
 # unset PADDLE_TRAINER_ENDPOINTS